 This particular example will use

-rsync on the target machine to pull from the source instead of pushing from the source to the target, so you need to set up a SSH key pair for this .
+rsync on the target machine to pull from the source instead of pushing from the source to the target.
+You need to set up an SSH key pair for this.
 Once the SSH key pair has been created and password-free access from the target computer to the source computer has been confirmed, you can start.

 rsync Parameters And Setting Up A Script¶

-- -l, maintain symbolic links as symbolic links
+- -l, maintains symbolic links as symbolic links

-The only other options that we need to specify in this example is:
+The only other options that we need to specify in this example are: